 That difference in scale helps to create diversity.
 It makes the image look more lively and natural.

-2. Add Some Smoke
+6. Add Some Smoke for Mysterious Results

 Dry ice is a pretty good solution.
 If you manage to get some, that’s great!
 Also, there’s a variety of aerosols like ‘Smoke Spray in a Can‘.
 That might work too.
 I know a couple of photographers who use a hand steamer (usually used for clothes) for that purpose.

-3. Use Silhouettes to Tell Your Story
+5. Use Silhouettes to Tell Your Story

 Usually, I cut silhouettes for my stories myself.
 Dark thick paper, a layout knife, and patience are a great combo!

 If you’re not used to cutting tiny figures out of paper, just buy some pre-cut paper silhouettes in a local scrapbook store.
-They must have some suitable designs.
-Craft shops in my town are not particularly well-stocked.
-But even I can always find a Santa’s sled at Christmas.

-4. How to Get the Right Composition
+4. Experiment to Get the Right Composition

 Try to keep the scene simple, but add some details to create a mystical atmosphere.
-A minimalist approach is well and good, but a lonely jar would look a bit boring even with a zombie inside.
+A minimalist approach is good, but a lonely jar would look a bit boring even with a zombie inside.

 I bought this moss at the same local craft store and made mushrooms myself from polymer clay thanks to one of many tutorials on YouTube (try it some time, it’s very easy!).